 For people interested in buying a house on sale through the Lucas County Sheriff's sale, see this website for listing and details.

-The City of Toledo offers a downpayment assistance program for first-time homebuyers
+The City of Toledo offers a downpayment assistance grant for first-time homebuyers

-(those who have not owned a primary residence in the last 3 years).
+(those who have not owned a primary residence in the last 3 years and whose household income does not exceed 80% of the median area income.
 See the city's Department of Neighborhood website for more information, or call 419-259-1400.

 The state of Ohio is once again offering mortgage